 - The surrender of Robert E. Lee's army at Appomattox Courthouse National Historical Park helped marked the end of the Civil War, and began a nation-wide transition from slavery to freedom.

 - In 1863, the United States Army established a Freedman's Village at Arlington House.
 After the Civil War, this village was managed by the Freedman's Bureau, and later other government agencies.
 It closed in 1900, at the very end of the Reconstruction era.

 - Booker T. Washington National Monument preserves the farm where Booker T. Washington grew up and lived shortly after the Civil War.
 In 1865, a US soldier read the Emancipation Proclamation to Washington and other now formerly enslaved people.
 Washington went on to become an advocate for African American education throughout Reconstruction and beyond.

-- Fortress Monroe National Monument preserves and interprets a wide array of Reconstruction era stories, including some of the earliest efforts to transition from slavery to freedom, a large Freedman community, and the imprisonment of Jefferson Davis during the early years of Reconstruction.
+- Fort Monroe National Monument preserves and interprets a wide array of Reconstruction era stories, including some of the earliest efforts to transition from slavery to freedom, a large Freedman community, and the imprisonment of Jefferson Davis during the early years of Reconstruction.

 - Maggie Walker National Historic Site interprets the African American experience of Reconstruction era Richmond.

 - During Reconstruction, African American soldiers served on the garrison of Fort Vancouver National Historic Site.

 - During the Civil War, Harpers Ferry National Historical Park was home to a large contraband camp, and after the war became a thriving Freedman community.
 The park includes Storer College, an educational institution for African Americans that was established during Reconstruction.